 School Planning & Management magazine selected Richard Bland College’s James McNeer Hall as one of only eight facilities to earn the Green Judges’ Choice award in 2012.
 The award program showcases best practices and provides design inspiration to colleges and schools.
 Projects are judged on sustainability, maintainability, creativity, aesthetics, and cost effectiveness.

-James McNeer Hall joins the firm’s growing list of 43 LEED certified projects ranging from platinum to basic certification.
+McNeer Hall joins the firm’s growing list of 43 LEED certified projects ranging from platinum to basic certification.
 The project is also Moseley Architects’ seventh LEED Gold collegiate project.
-Others include Blue Ridge Community College’s Advanced Technology Center, the College of William and Mary’s Mason School of Business, James Madison University’s CISAT Campus Dining Hall, Longwood University’s Health & Wellness Center, Virginia Commonwealth University’s Cary Street Recreation Center and Virginia Tech’s Henderson Hall & Theatre 101.
+Others include Blue Ridge Community College’s Advanced Technology Center, the College of William and Mary’s Mason School of Business, James Madison University’s CISAT Campus Dining Hall, Longwood University’s Health and Wellness Center, Virginia Commonwealth University’s Cary Street Recreation Center and Virginia Tech’s Henderson Hall and Theatre 101.